musikinformatik/SuperDirt/README.md

 	~dirt = SuperDirt(2, s); // two output channels, increase if you want to pan across more channels ~dirt.loadSoundFiles;   // load samples (path can be passed in.
-You can drag and drop folders into the editor and add a wildcard (*) after it) s.sync; // wait for samples to be read ~dirt.start(57120, [0, 0]);   // start listening on port 57120, create two busses each sending audio to channel 0 }
+You can drag and drop folders into the editor and add a wildcard (*) after it) s.sync; // wait for samples to be read ~dirt.start(57120, [0, 0]);   // start listening on port 57120, create two orbits, each sending audio to channel 0 }
 )
 // now you should be able to send from tidal via port 57120